Why you should read this article before hiring an SEO

 I’m not judging, that’s where a lot of people are at and it’s perfectly okay.
 Your speciality is something else, and likely it doesn’t involve computers, much less websites.

 Even if you know how to keep your website up to date, you should hire a local SEO expert.
-They should be both local to you — i.e. they understand your local market — and someone who specializes in optimizing for search for local businesses like doctors, dentists, CPAs, lawyers, real estate agents, restaurants, brick-and-mortar stores, hair stylists, carpet cleaners, house painters, etc. You don’t need an SEO specialist for your industry (meaning you don’t need to find an SEO who specializes in hair salons if you own a hair salon).
+They should be both local to you — i.e. they understand your local market — and someone who specializes in optimizing for search for local businesses like doctors, dentists, CPAs, lawyers, real estate agents, restaurants, brick-and-mortar stores, hair stylists, carpet cleaners, house painters, etc.

 Are you just now starting to think about leveraging SEO to grow your business?